-The above directors and officers have served their respective offices since May 13, 2021.
+The above directors and officers have served their respective offices since May 12, 2022 with the exception of Anne Mae E. Mangaser, who was appointed as Vice President - Controller effective November 8, 2022.
 The independent directors of the Company are Martin Q. Dy Buncio, Maynard S. Ngu and Jean Henri D. Lhuillier.
-Atty.
-Juan Antonio M. Evangelista and Atty.
-Ma.
-Clarisse S. Osteria were appointed as Corporate Secretary and Assistant Corporate Secretary, respectively, effective June 3, 2021.